carpentries/instructor-training/episodes/01-welcome.md

 gender identity only when they feel ready to.
 It is, however, necessary for all participants to use pronouns and names as listed when participants provide them.

-For those unfamiliar with the practice of sharing pronouns, these resources may be helpful for further reading:
+These resources may be helpful for further reading to learn more about using pronouns:

 - The proper use of pronouns in language: [https://lgbt.ucsf.edu/pronounsmatter](https://lgbt.ucsf.edu/pronounsmatter)
 - The importance of using pronouns: [https://www.pronouns.org/](https://www.pronouns.org/)